How search works in BMC Digital Workplace

 Search from the Social section

-You can search for the following records in the Social section available on a user preferences page:
+You can search for the following records in the Social section on the user preferences page:

 - User groups

-The following image shows the Social section on a user preferences page:
+The following image shows the Social section on the user preferences page:

 For each type of record that is searched, the following table indicates the fields that are searched and other factors that determine the search results: